Jhgomez/StudyNotes/java/performance.md

 In addition, there are predefined events that are enabled in a recording template.
 Some templates only save very basic events and have virtually no impact on performance.
 Other templates may come with slight performance overhead and may also trigger garbage collections to gather additional data.
 The following templates are provided with Flight Recorder in the <JDK_ROOT>/lib/jfr directory:

-* **default.jfc: Collects a predefined set of data with low overhead.
+* **default.jfc**: Collects a predefined set of data with low overhead.
-* **profile.jfc: Provides more data than the default.jfc template, but with overhead and impact on performance.
+* **profile.jfc**: Provides more data than the default.jfc template, but with overhead and impact on performance.

 Flight Recorder produces following types of recordings: